 This confirms our original suspicion that the new space restaurant would serve all three meals per day.
 Disney is betting on Space 220 to be a huge success.
 They are investing tons of money into new technology to make this dining location the next “must-get reservation” in Disney World.

-Things could change in the the future, but for now we know we are at least getting all three meals for some time.
+Things could change in the future, but for now, we know we are at least getting all three meals for some time.
 Disney will then see how the public reacts to the new restaurant in Future World.

 An estimate of Space 220 restaurant’s hours: